Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 ## Introduction

-This page is an advanced example that will show to login with Steam on PlayFab using GodotSteam.
+This page is an advanced example that will show you how to login with Steam on PlayFab using the third party [GodotSteam](https://godotsteam.com/) Plugin.
-Please check
+Please check their documentation on how to use GodotSteam.

 ## Setup

-It exists many ways to install GodotSteam but for this example, we gonna used the GDExtension available for Godot 4.x.
+There are a couple of different ways to install GodotSteam but for this example, we gonna used the GDExtension available for Godot 4.x.

 > :warning: Be careful to install the normal extension and **not** the server extension